nidhhoggr/GPRS-googleVoice/README.md

-# GPRS-Goole Voice
+# GPRS-Google Voice

 > Author: Joseph Persie
 > Version: $id$

-The purpose of the repository is to house multiple libraries and useful scripts related to interfacing a GPRS shield and goofle voice.
+The purpose of the repository is to house multiple libraries and useful scripts related to interfacing a GPRS shield and Google voice.

 ###SMSForwarder